btambara/Omoikane/README.md

-# Omoikane
+# Project Omoikane
-A gateway that is built off of Spring Boot, Netflix Zuul and Eureka technologies.
-This will serve as the entry point for clients that access the other parts of the web application.
+Named after the Shinto god of wisdom and intelligence, Project Omoikane will serve as my personal website.
+It will be based off the microservice architecture.